Tamil-arasan-S/Local-DNS-poisoning-via-Hosts-file-modification/README.md

 * **Tactical Goal:** Defense Evasion / Privilege Escalation
 * **Technique:** [T1562.006 - Impair Defenses: Modify Name Resolution](https://attack.mitre.org/techniques/T1562/006/)

-## The methodology
+**The methodology**
 >>The victim machine is compromised by the tcp_reverse_shell payload using the metasploit framework
 >>After the compromise of the machine, we need the administrative privilege to modify the Hosts file
 >>The privilege escalation is done by the post exploit module post/multi/recon/local_exploit_suggester
->>Hosts file will the modified and the attack will be succeeded
+>>Hosts file will the modified and the attack will be succeeded(Here we'll be looping back a particular domain into our local host, so the site is not accessible)

 **The PoC**